-The Board through the NC reviews the appointments and reasons for resignations and terminations of the Chief Executive Officer (being the Managing Director ("MD")), the Chief Operating Officer (being the President), the Chief Financial Officer and other relevant Senior Management staff.
+The Board through the NC reviews the appointments and reasons for resignations and terminations of the Managing Director ("MD"), the President, the Deputy President, the Executive Vice President (Finance & Corporate Services/Group Financial Controller) and other relevant Senior Management staff.

-The role and responsibilities of these positions and other members of the Management team and their reporting relationships are set out in the Company's organisation structure which is tabled annually and as and when there are changes for the Board's information.
+The roles and responsibilities of these positions and other members of the Management team and their reporting relationships are set out in the Company's organisation structure, which is tabled annually and as and when there are changes, for the Board's information.
 The Board retains the right to require any changes to the organisation structure as it deems fit.